 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have shares of common stock outstanding, or shares if the underwriters exercise their option to purchase additional shares in full, in each case based on the shares of our common stock outstanding as of , 2021.
-Of these shares, the shares (or shares if the underwriters exercise their option to purchase additional shares in full) we are selling in this offering may be resold in the public market immediately, unless purchased by our affiliates.
-The remaining shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares

-Eligible for Future Sale" section of this prospectus.
+After this offering, we will have 32,587,301 shares of common stock outstanding, or 33,087,301 shares if the underwriters exercise their option to purchase additional shares in full, in each case based on the 24,177,313 shares of our common stock outstanding as of June 30, 2021.
+Of these shares, the 3,333,334 shares (or 3,833,334 shares if the underwriters exercise their option to purchase additional shares in full) we are selling in this offering may be resold in the public market immediately, unless purchased by our affiliates.
+The remaining 24,177,313 shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
 We also plan to register all shares of common stock that we may issue under our equity compensation plans or that are issuable upon exercise of outstanding options.
 Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.
-In addition, Agenus may distribute a portion of the shares that it holds to its stockholders who themselves may then sell into the public market.
-Such sales may not be subject to the volume, manner of sale, holding period and other limitations of Rule 144.